General Robert’s March to Kandahar and the Battle of Baba Wali

 The Order of Battle of the Kabul-Kandahar Field Force:

 Commander in Chief: Lieutenant General Sir Frederick Roberts VC.
-KCB.

 Cavalry Brigade: commanded by Brigadier General Hugh Gough VC CB.